TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 22/Leviticus 22.28.md

 ---

-And whether it be cow or ewe, ye shall not kill it and its young both in one day.
+Whether it is a cow or ewe, you shall not kill it and its young both in one day.